OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Eastern/Eron Vaelor.md

 ### Equipment

-- **Weapons**: Carries a well-maintained sword that has seen many battles, and a ornate shield, marred by numerous scars.
+- **Weapons**: Carries a well-maintained long sword that has seen many battles, and a ornate shield, marred by numerous scars.
 - **Gadgets**: Uses military-grade tactical gear and communication devices to stay connected with his units.
 - **Personal Belongings**:

 ### Significant Events

-- **Major Plot Points**: His leadership was crucial during the defense of Wall Paleomyna against overwhelming odds, earning him widespread acclaim.
+- **Major Plot Points**: Eron Vaelor played a pivotal role in restoring stability to the Shattered Kingdoms during the 'Schism War.'
+As the Legatus of the [[Biranian Guard]], he led his forces to quell the rampant infighting and re-establish a semblance of peace within the Shattered Kingdoms.
 - **Important Missions**: Currently focuses on the training and deployment of the Biranian Guard to counter rising threats along the eastern frontiers.

 ### Quotes

-- "A true leader bears the weight of his soldiers' lives with every decision."
+"A true leader bears the weight of his soldiers' lives with every decision."